 If students will be absent from preschool for a day, parents must let the teacher or director know.
 Parents can email or call in to let the staff know why your child will be absent.
 It is important that staff know when a child will not be attending preschool due to illness or other reasons.

 Who are the teachers?

-The teaching staff includes Rhonda Vande Kieft, Sharon Mulder, Sarah Smith, and Michelle Hofland each with the required child development training.
+The teaching staff includes Rhonda Vande Kieft, Sarah Smith, Michelle Hofland, and Arielle Wubben each with the required child development training.
 They will be involved with your child’s learning.
 Each session will have 2 primary teachers (each assigned to specific tasks for ½ the students).
 Melinda Eekhoff, with a BA in Elementary Education and an Early Childhood Endorsement, will oversee the teaching of all the Active Learning Preschool classes.
 Melinda has many additional hours of early childhood development training.

 How will you know what your child is learning?

 The staff of each class will give a Peek-A-Boo to every child at the end of every preschool session.
 The Peek-A-Boo will inform parents of the activities the children have been participating in that day and also give specific questions that the parent can ask their child about that particular day.
 You will also receive a monthly newsletter either by e-mail or in your child’s backpack.
 There is a bulletin board in each preschool room which will provide parents with more information on what their child is learning.

 Throughout the year we complete Gold objective on each child, where we closely observe children, write anecdotes on them, and score their development based on those anecdotes.
 Then at the parent-teacher conferences, we share that information about the child’s progress in those areas of initiative, social relations, creative representation, movement and music, language and literacy, and math and science.
 We also use this time to discuss any concerns staff or parents may have.
 Parents should attend both the Fall and Spring conferences.